Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

 It is just as restrictive as ``int``, but notice anything different?
 You should notice that no warnings were generated when a decimal point was tried, which allows validation process to continue.
-We still have the problem of trying to change the first integer, we can use a similar solution to that used previously.
+We still have the problem of trying to change the first integer, use a similar solution to that for characters.

 It would also be useful to have a  method that prevents input beyond upper and lower limits, so try ``range`` to provide the limits::